-I was listening recently to a thought-provoking podcast by Italian teacher Lucrezia Oddone, where she talked about the importance of HANDWRITING texts that you would like to memorise.
+Recently, I listened to a thought-provoking podcast featuring Italian educator Lucrezia Oddone, where she discussed the importance of HANDWRITING texts that you would like to memorise.

-I am encouraged to hear this, since I have actually been keeping notebooks for a few years filled with passages of texts or entire poems that I would like to memorise.
+This is encouraging to me because I have actually been keeping notebooks for a few years filled with passages of texts or entire poems that I would like to memorise.

 I am sharing a photo of some of my homely copies of Emily Bronte’s ‘Plead for Me’ and Robert Frost’s ‘Design’ – both of which are short, pithy poems.

 ✍️ Do you like to write by hand?
 Have you ever considered using this technique to memorise more, whether English texts or texts in your mother tongue that are important to you?
 I would very much like to hear about your own experiences with pen and paper; you are welcome to share them with me if you like.